nowatermelon/skyrim/README.md

    <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/language2.png" width="40%">

+   If you don't want those translation mods, type CHS (their suffix) into the filter box, select them, and remove them.

 3. Wabbajack does not include `profiles` and `overwrite` files.
 It is recommended to download these two files I provided from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063) and drop them into the `Bread` folder (where the modlist is installed).